 Warrior Canine Connection

-In FY22, HIF invested $20,000 to continue the ongoing Mission-based Trauma Recovery program through WCC.
+In FY22, HIF invested $20,000 to continue the ongoing Mission-based Trauma Recovery (MBTR) program through WCC.
 MBTR allows military veterans to assist in the training of service dogs, through professional facilitation, with the goal of another veteran receiving that service animal for physical and mental wellness.
 Warrior Canine Connection is based in Boyds, Md.
-Here is their story.
+Here is their press release.

 In FY22, HIF invested $20,000 to support CASA’s ongoing commitment to provide equitable and culturally-competent awareness about breast cancer risks and education on available preventative measures.
 With HIF’s funding, #200 women will receive assistance and #50 of those referred will complete a mammogram screening.
 On May 21, CASA co-hosted the 2022 Social Justice Summit with No Studios.
 They presented on the panel entitled, “Public Health for Whom?
 Exploring the Challenges and Possibilities in Health Justice for the Immigrant Community.”
 Here is their story.